 \subsection{Characterizing the bicontinuous morphology}

 Numerical simulations and experiments demonstrate that 3D active phase separation generates a steady-state dynamical structure.
-Both active and passive phases form distinct yet intercalated system-spanning networks.
+Active and passive phases form distinct yet intercalated system-spanning networks.
 Taken together, they generate a bicontinuous structure (Fig.~\ref{fig:bicontinuous} A,C).
-To analyze the bicontinuity we threshold the 3D structure into passive and active regions, corresponding to $\phi<0.5$ and $\phi>0.5$, respectively.
+To analyze the bicontinuity in simulation, we threshold the 3D structure into passive and active regions, corresponding to $\phi<0.5$ and $\phi>0.5$, respectively.
 The connectedness fraction, $f_c$, of each phase is defined as the volume of the largest connected active/passive component divided by the total volume of that component~\cite{gulati2025active}.

 To determine the range of bicontinuity, we vary the fraction of the active phase $\phi_a$, while keeping the activity and surface tension fixed.
-Bicontinuous structures, defined as those where $f_c\approx 1$ for both phases, are observed from $0.3 < \phi_a < 0.6$ (Fig.~\ref{fig:bicontinuous} B).
+Bicontinuous structures, defined as those where $f_c\approx 1$ for both phases, are observed from $0.3 < \phi_a < 0.6$ (Fig.~\ref{fig:bicontinuous} B) in simulation.
 For $\phi_a< 0.3$, bicontinuity is broken as the active domains disintegrate into isolated droplets.
 For $\phi_a> 0.6$, the passive domains are broken up by active flows and become disconnected.
 The range of stable bicontinuous structures is controlled by activity and surface tension (Fig.~\ref{fig:sup_bicontinuity_activities}).
 For example, doubling the activity generates stable bicontinuous structures over the entire regime of phase separation $0.0 < \phi_a < 1.0$.

 Motivated by these predictions, we have explored the phase space of stable bicontinuous networks in experiments.
 We use a phase recombination method to keep the polymer concentration (surface tension) and the motor protein concentration (activity) fixed within each phase, while the active fraction $\phi_a$ varies between 0.16-0.60.
-We (1) prepare an initial mixture with controlled concentrations of PEO, dextran and KSA, then (2) centrifuge the sample to generate bulk phase separation, and finally (3) recombine the two separated phases into a new mixture with chosen $\phi_a$ (Materials and Methods).
-The active (dextran) and passive (PEO) regions are differentiated using fluorescence intensity (Materials and Methods).
+We (1) prepare an initial mixture with controlled concentrations of PEO, dextran and KSA, then (2) centrifuge the sample to generate bulk phase separation, and (3) recombine the two separated phases into a new mixture with chosen $\phi_a$ (Methods~\ref{sec:experimental_design}).